faelitu/covid-19/README.md

 ## License

-This project is licensed under the CC0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the CC0 - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments